sugestio/sugestio-.net/README.md

 # Tutorial and sample code

-<code>Example.cs</code> contains sample code that illustrates how you can use the library.
+<code>SugestioDemo/Program.cs</code> contains more sample code that illustrates how you can use the library.

+## Getting recommendations
 The following example gets personal recommendations for user 1:

 ### Code